NBISweden/development-guidelines/README.md

 * Many development decisions are based upon personal opinions.
 Discuss trade-offs.
 * Avoid selective ownership of code.
-The code should not be referred to as "mine", “yours” or “not yours”.
+The code should not be referred to as "mine", "yours" or "not yours".
 * Assume good intent and well-meaning.
 * Be humble.
 Everyone can be wrong, even both of you at once.
 Do not try to "show off".
 * Be explicit.
-Make sure that both of you know what thing you’re talking about.
+Make sure that both of you know what thing you're talking about.
 * Do not use sarcasm.
 Keep a good and friendly tone.
 * Keep an alive discussion (on Slack or in person, for example) if